Passive acoustic logic via topology-optimized waveguides: Mechanical full adder circuit

-Going beyond the effective performance of the wave-based adder, the results shown in Fig.~\ref{Fig8} truly demonstrate the versatility of the individual logic gates, when integrated as building blocks into a highly-interlaced circuit.
-The different output ratios of the individual gates, combined with the different network connections, trigger a series of non-identical input amplitudes between subsequent layers and backpropagation within and between the interfacing gates as the calculation propagates downstream.
-For example, a close inspection of the two example cases shown in Fig.~\ref{Fig8}b reveals that the incident waves impinging on the first layer first get mildly attenuated due to structural damping, resulting in non-uniform outputs which are passed forward to the second layer.
-However, as demonstrated in Fig.~\ref{Fig6}, the gates are robust enough to maintain the desired logical performance across a wide range of input excitation ratios.
-Apart from this, incident waves received by the OR gate have by that time traversed multiple layers of gates, expectedly dissipating more energy than their other counterparts, being the final layer of the circuit.
+Going beyond the effective performance of the wave-based adder, the results shown in Figure~\ref{Fig9} truly demonstrate the versatility of the individual logic gates, when integrated as building blocks into a highly-interlaced circuit.
+The different output ratios of the individual gates, combined with the different network connections, trigger a series of non-identical input amplitudes between subsequent layers and backscattering within and between the interfacing gates as the calculation propagates downstream.
+For example, a close inspection of the two example cases shown in Figure~\ref{Fig9}(b) reveals that the incident waves impinging on the first layer first get mildly attenuated due to structural damping, resulting in non-uniform outputs which are passed forward to the second layer.
+However, as demonstrated in Figure~\ref{Fig6}, the gates are robust enough to maintain the desired logical performance across a wide range of input excitation ratios.
+Apart from this, incident waves received by the OR gate show more dissipation than their counterparts, having traveled through multiple layers of gates.
 This explains why, in both the $[1, 1, 0]$ and $[0, 0, 0]$ cases, the OR gate, as measured by its output ratio, underperforms that of the middle layer XOR gate, which generates the $S$ output.
 This effect could potentially be mitigated by employing a buffer circuit to restore the signal strength as needed.
-Secondly, minor backpropagation appears throughout the structure, with a significant portion of these reflections corresponding to those previously observed in the inactive legs of the logic gates in Fig.~\ref{Fig4}.
+Secondly, minor backscattering appears throughout the structure, with a significant portion of these reflections corresponding to those previously observed in the inactive legs of the logic gates in Figure~\ref{Fig4}.
 Now in full adder configuration, these reflections can propagate through the preceding layers, giving the illusion that the gates fail to maintain the expected logical behavior.
-This wave leakage into the inactive legs varies between cases and appears to be more pronounced in the XOR and AND gates of the middle layer, as can be observed in Fig.~\ref{Fig8}b.
-Although backpropagation control can improve stability, it risks compromising the optimization performance, and the phenomenon does not affect the intended performance of the forward path in any of the eight full adder cases.
+This wave leakage into the inactive legs varies between cases and appears to be more pronounced in the XOR and AND gates of the middle layer, as can be observed in Figure~\ref{Fig9}(b).
+Although backscattering control can improve stability, it risks compromising the optimization performance, and the phenomenon does not affect the intended performance of the forward path in any of the eight full adder cases.